What Color to Wear on a Date: Color Psychology Guide

 Blue: The Trust and Approachability Signal

-Blue is consistently ranked as the most trustworthy color across cultures, and this makes it particularly powerful for first dates.
-When building initial connection and trust is crucial, blue can be your secret weapon.
+Blue consistently ranks as the most trustworthy color across cultures, and this makes it strong for first dates.
+When building initial connection and trust matters, blue is a real ally.

 The psychology of blue:

 Research findings: Studies show that people wearing blue are perceived as 27% more trustworthy and 23% more approachable.
-Blue also increases positive first impressions, making it excellent for first dates where making a good initial connection matters.
+Blue also lifts positive first impressions, which makes it strong for first dates where a good initial connection matters.

 When blue works best on dates: